abhimanyupallavisudhir/chit/README.md

 # chit

 `chit` is a git-analogous system for managing LLM chat conversations in a Jupyter notebook.
+Install as `pip install chitgpt`.

 The `chit.Chat` class has methods: